beeeproject-dsa/LAB/README.md

 # LAB
-Voice control pet using arduino programming code created on 12-11-2018
+Voice control pet using arduino created on 12-11-2018